-If you’ve ever heard of MLMs (multi level marketing) also known as network marketing, you’ve surely run into people who are anti-MLM.
-In fact, there are over 750K people in the antiMLM sub Reddit, tons of large anti-MLM groups on Facebook and many YouTubers who discuss this subject.
+If you’ve ever heard of MLMs (multi-level marketing) also known as network marketing, you’ve undoubtedly run into people who are anti-MLM.
+In fact, there are over 750K people in the anti-MLM subreddit, tons of large anti-MLM groups on Facebook, and many YouTubers who discuss this subject.
 So why do people hate MLMs?
 I went through hundreds if not thousands of Facebook and Reddit comments and posts to get to the bottom of it.

 Most people do not like MLMs because they consider them predatory and/or deceptive.
-This includes being predatory and deceptive in the business model structure itself, recruiting tactics and sales tactics.
+This includes being predatory and misleading in the business model structure itself, recruiting tactics, and sales tactics.

-Over time, MLMers can grow audience by displaying their desirable lives, which would incentivize their followers to try be recruited to these MLMs.
-By reviewing income disclosures of MLMs and from this study done and published by the FTC, it shows that 99% of people do not make any money while working in MLMs.
+Over time, MLMers can grow their audience by displaying their desirable lives, which would incentivize their followers to try to be recruited by these MLMs.
+By reviewing income disclosures of MLMs and this study was done and published by the FTC, it shows that 99% of people do not make any money while working in MLMs.
 However, those that recruit them will make a commission off the products they buy.

 Claiming to be Small Businesses

-As shown above, and there are many of examples of MLM independent consultants making claims they are small businesses.
-But are MLMs a small business?
-No, most MLM companies are making millions, and the independent sales consultants do not own the business.
+As shown above, there are many examples of MLM independent consultants making claims they are small businesses.
+But are MLMs small businesses?
+No, most MLM companies are making millions, and independent sales consultants do not own the business.
 They are independent consultants that have their compensation plan set up by the company they are working with.
-The consultant can walk away at anytime and the business will continue.
+The consultant can walk away at any time and the business will continue.
 The consultant is setting up a stream of income for themselves, but they are not in fact owning a business by participating in the MLM.
 The MLMs themselves are also not small businesses as they usually generate annual sales of millions or billions.

 Putting Down Traditional Employment

 Individuals in MLMs either directly or indirectly try to make others feel like they are inferior by being in the “rat race” or by having a boss.
-They often make it sound like this is a negative, and imply there is something wrong with having traditional employment and benefits when you could be your own boss.
-However, in these MLMs they have “Uplines” which are pseudo management.
+They often make it sound like this is negative and imply there is something wrong with having traditional employment and benefits when you could be your own boss.
+However, in these MLMs, they have “Uplines” which are pseudo-management.
 They often schedule “power hours” and “training calls” with these teams in which they are coached or held accountable to do certain tasks.
 They may also use the phrase that you’re trading “time for money”.

 Faking Interest in People